dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 ### Version Numbers matter with three.js

-When I wrote this post for the first time I was using revision 127 of three.js which was release in April of 20201, and the last time I came around to doing a little editing I was using r146.
+When I wrote this post for the first time I was using revision 127 of three.js which was release in April of 2021, and the last time I came around to doing a little editing I was using r146.
 It would seem that much has not changes with the Object3d scale property and the Vercor3 class to which the scale property is an instance of.
-However it is still possible that the code examples here might break with future versions of three.js.
+However it is still possible that the code examples here might break with future versions of threejs.

 ## 1 - Basic Object3d scale examples